-Candidates are expected to complete either EDEL 630 (Elementary Teaching Practicum) or EDSE 630 (Secondary Teaching Practicum) over a 15-week period in order to fulfill degree requirements.
-For practicing teachers, this is an opportunity to receive supervised support for the improvement of their professional practice.
-For candidates new to the profession, the practicum is designed as a supervised experience in putting theory into practice alongside the mentorship of an experienced teacher.
-The Dean of Education will work with students and schools to find appropriate placements for first time teachers.
+Candidates are expected to complete either EDEL 630 (Elementary Teaching Practicum) or EDSE 630 (Secondary Teaching Practicum) over a 15-week period to fulfill degree requirements.
+For practicing teachers, this offers supervised support to improve their professional practice.
+For candidates new to the profession, the practicum provides supervised experience in applying theory to practice under the mentorship of an experienced teacher.
+The Dean of Education will collaborate with students and schools to secure suitable placements for pre-service teachers.